RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

 To mitigate this problem, rasa's ``supervised_embeddings`` pipeline uses a ``balanced`` batching strategy.
 ``supervised_embeddings`` pipeline.
 This algorithm ensures that all classes are represented at least in subsequent batches, still mimicking the fact that some classes are more frequent than others.
-It is turned on by default.
-In order to turn it off and use classic batching strategy pass ``batch_strategy: sequence`` in config file.
+Balanced batching is used by default.
+In order to turn it off and use a classic batching strategy include ``batch_strategy: sequence`` in config file.

 .. code-block:: yaml